Anagotus stephenensis

 Anagotus stephenensis, commonly known as the ngaio weevil, is a large flightless weevil that is only found on Stephens Island in New Zealand.
-The ngaio weevil was discovered in 1916 by A.C.
-O'Connor on Stephens Island.
-Thomas Broun described it in 1921 as Phaeophanus oconnori after its collector.
-The weevils were observed at the time to be 'feeding on tall fescue and the leaves of trees'.
+Larvae bore into the wood of the ngaio tree (Myoporum laetum).

 Description

 This large weevil has a dark exoskeleton, covered in small hair-like coppery-brown scales.
 On the sides and posterior, the colouration is lighter with a prominent white streak along the centre of its thorax.
 It has obvious prominences on its sides and posterior.
 Its rostrum is as long as its thorax with a wide channel in the centre.
 Including the rostrum, its size ranges from 23 to 27 mm.
 This weevil is nocturnal and flightless.
 It is similar in colouration and size and closely related to the Turbott's weevil.

+The ngaio weevil was discovered in 1916 by A.C.
+O'Connor on Stephens Island.
+Thomas Broun described it in 1921 as Phaeophanus oconnori after its collector.
+The weevils were observed at the time to be 'feeding on tall fescue and the leaves of trees'.
+When this species was moved into the genus Anagotus Sharp, 1882, there were then two species with the name Anagotus oconnori so the ngaio weevil was renamed A. stephenensis.